Are you aware of the most common heavy metals that can ruin your health?

-Testing for heavy metals should be done to assess their levels in the human body and undertake appropriate prevention/treatment options for eliminating them.
+Heavy metals should be tested to assess their levels in the human body and undertake appropriate prevention/treatment options for eliminating them.

-These substances can be seriously dangerous for human health, and they can create a lot of symptoms.
+These substances can be hazardous to human health, and they can create a lot of symptoms.
 Acute heavy metal poisoning can lead to impaired brain functioning, behavioral changes, and brain atrophy.

-In worst cases, heavy metal poisoning can lead to life-threatening ailments.
+In the worst cases, heavy metal poisoning can lead to life-threatening ailments.

 What heavy metals are tested using a blood and urine sample?

 The most common metals tested are arsenic, mercury, lead, and cadmium.
-In some cases, other metals might be tested such as zinc, copper, chromium, and others.
+Some metals, such as zinc, copper, chromium, and others, might be tested.